 Again, the insolvency practitioner has the power to set these transactions aside if they have occurred in the period of six months before insolvency.
 This period is extended to two years where ‘connected’ persons are involved, (such as family members, shareholders or other directions.)

-When Can Directors be Held Personally Liable for Debts in Insolvency?
+Can a Director of a Limited Company be Personally Liable in Insolvency?

 Where directors can be proven to have knowingly placed other interests before creditors after recognising the company’s insolvent position, he or she may be held personally liable for some or all of the debts.

 Where directors hold a personal guarantee, they may also be held liable up to the limits stated on the guarantee.